 Within the English Constitution, after four weeks as a Master Mason, a Freemason is entitled to join the Holy Royal Arch of Jerusalem, more familiarly known as the Holy Royal Arch.

 The Holy Royal Arch whilst being an integral part of Freemasonry is organised as a separate Order.
 It is variously described as the "essence of Freemasonry", the "foundation and keystone of the whole Masonic structure", and as "the root, heart and marrow of freemasonry".
-Every Master Mason has, and should take, the opportunity of discovering these qualities for himself by joining the Holy Royal Arch.
+Essentially it is the final part of "Pure Antient Masonry", as described in the Preliminary Declaration in the first paragraph on Page 1 of the Book of Constitutions, and as such it is hoped that every Master Mason has, or will take, the opportunity of discovering these qualities for himself by joining the Holy Royal Arch.

 We meet in Chapters and our meetings are known as Convocations.
 Members are known as Companions.
 As with Craft Masonry, each Chapter is organised individually and is normally attached to a Craft Lodge.